CodeCreatePlay360/PandaEditor/README.md

 3. Add snapping support for gizmo tool.

 ## Getting started
-To get started, there are samples included with the default project, for a more step by step instructions go to tutorials section.
+To get started, there are sample programs included with the default project, with each sample project there is an accompanying text file, detailing how to setup the sample program.

 *****
 ## Tutorials